Single Instant Payment — API Guide 5 min read

 Before initiating a Single Instant Payment, ensure the following requirements are met:

-Registration with the relevant Authorisation Server The application must be registered with the Authorisation Server of the LFI with which you intend to initiate payments.
+- Registration with the relevant API Hub (Authorisation Server) — the application must be registered with the API Hub (Server) of the LFI with which you intend to initiate payments.

 The schema defines PersonalIdentifiableInformation as a oneOf with three variants: